ynput/ayon-documentation/website/docs/addon_deadline_admin.md

 > Setting Location: `ayon+settings://deadline/publish/HoudiniSubmitDeadline`

 :::info
+To save on licenses, *in compliance with the native Deadline node,* Houdini render submission supports splitting the render into two jobs:
-Houdini submissions can use different plugins to save on licenses.
-The `export job` uses a Houdini plugin to handle exporting caches or intermediate render files, like `.ass` or `.ifd`.
-This differs from the `render job`, which uses a separate Deadline plugin from Houdini to process these intermediate files, such as `Arnold` for `.ass` or `Mantra` for `.ifd`.
+- **Export Job:** This job uses Houdini to handle exporting caches or intermediate render files, like `.ass` or `.ifd`.
+- **Render Job:** This job uses a separate Deadline plugin from Houdini to process these intermediate files, such as `Arnold` for `.ass` or `Mantra` for `.ifd`.
 :::

 ![](assets/deadline/houdini_render_to_deadline.png)